Superluminal modes in a quantum field simulator for cosmology from analog trans-Planckian physics: Scale invariance

 where we introduced the number of e-foldings $N = \ln (a_\mathrm{f}/a_\mathrm{i})$.
 Quantizing a non-dispersive, massless scalar field that is minimally coupled to a flat $(2+1)$-dimensional FLRW spacetime leads to the mode equation

 where the scale-factor reads

 as a function of conformal time.
-The boundary condition is chosen as an instantaneous vacuum state at the initial time $\eta_\mathrm{i} = 0$ \footnote{One should comment here that this choice assumes the pre-dynamical state of the system to be such that the initial superhorizon modes are in a well-defined vacuum state (which is generally unknown in cosmology \cite{MukhanovWinitzki2007}).
-This assumption is motivated by an analog experiment, where the pre-dynamical state can be indeed prepared accordingly (see also \cref{sec:analogParticleProduction}).},
+The boundary condition is chosen as an instantaneous vacuum state at the initial time $\eta_\mathrm{i} = 0$ \footnote{This choice corresponds to the ground state in the interacting BEC.
+In particular, the unique existence of that state places the initial superhorizon modes in a vacuum state.
+Note that in the cosmological target system, the nature of the vacuum on initial superhorizon scales is generally unknown \cite{MukhanovWinitzki2007}.}

 which leads to the canonically normalized mode solution

 where $J_1, Y_1$ are Bessel-functions and the choice of the coefficients

 ensures an instantaneous vacuum at $\eta = 0$.
 In the limit of many e-folds, $N \to \infty$, this corresponds to the Bunch-Davies state.